Deterministic Snapshot-Bound Control

 Snapshot-resolved context

-Verification binds to an immutable snapshot of registry definitions (policy, schema, routing, constraints).
+Verification binds to an immutable snapshot of registry definitions, including policy, schema, routing, and constraints.

 Hash-addressed evidence

-Canonicalisation yields byte-stable artefacts enabling independent recomputation of publication hashes.
+Canonicalisation yields byte-stable artefacts enabling independent recomputation of publication hashes and state transition evidence.

 Explore